flutter/website/src/content/release/breaking-changes/deep-links-flag-change.md

 ## Summary

+<b>This (potential) breaking change only affects mobile apps and only if you
+use a third party deep linking plugin package.</b>

-The default value for Flutter’s deep linking flag has changed from false to true, meaning deep linking is now opt-in by default.
+The default value for Flutter’s deep linking flag has changed from `false` to `true`, meaning that deep linking is now opt-in by default.

 ## Migration guide